 Welcome to employment with Eagle Mountain City!
-We are pleased to have you as part of the team serving City residents.
+We are pleased to have you as part of the team serving organization.

-Experience has shown that written policies promote consistency, continuity, and understanding within an organization.
 The 2020 Eagle Mountain Policies and Procedures Manual (Manual) also aids in consistently achieving fair and equitable interpretation of policy.
 Employees are expected to uniformly follow and administer the policies and procedures set forth in this Manual to the best of their abilities and understanding.